explosion/projects/tutorials/ner_double/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS END (do not remove) -->

-## Notes on Combining Models
+## Notes on Combining Components

-It's possible to have more than one NER model in a single pipeline, but when combining models there are some things you need to be aware of.
+It's possible to have more than one NER component in a single pipeline, but when combining components there are some things you need to be aware of.

-The first thing to keep in mind about models is that models **do not overwrite earlier annotations**.
-This means that if you combine multiple models the first one takes precedence.
+The first thing to keep in mind is that components **do not overwrite earlier annotations**.
+This means that if you combine multiple components the first one takes precedence.

 Consider this example sentence: